See what the admission requirements are.

 Complete your enrolment.

-Admission to the selection process to the Master's degree program in Legal Studies requires possession of a bachelor's degree, a three-year university degree, or another university degree obtained abroad and recognized as suitable.
+To be admitted to the Master's degree programme in Legal Studies, candidates must hold a Bachelor's Degree, a three-year university degree, or another degree obtained abroad that is recognised as suitable.

-It is also necessary to possess curricular requirements and to pass an assessment of the adequacy of personal preparation as in the following paragraphs.
+Candidates must also possess specific curricular requirements and pass an assessment of the adequacy of their personal preparation, as specificed in the following sections.

-With reference to the curricular requirements/qualification, it is necessary to have graduated in one of the following classes:
+With reference to the curricular requirements, it is necessary to have graduated in one of the following classes:

 Under the former four-year system: